zzonyo/trust-docs-test/source/index.html.md

-risk-rate           | string        | The risk rate fl-price            | string        | The price which triggers closeout list                | array         | The list of margin accounts and their details
+risk-rate           | string        | The risk rate fl-price            | string        | The price which triggers closeout list                | array         | The list of margin accounts and their details { currency | string | The currency name type | string | The sub account type, possible values: trade, frozen, loan, interest balance } | string | The balance.
+The negative balance means the loan or interest that need to  repay